philspokas/gitbasics/Exercises/getting-started.md

 ## Configuring Git

-Git options and defaults are configured with the "git config " command.
-Review local, global and system settings
+Git options and defaults are configured with the ```git config ``` command.
+Review local, global and system settings.

+<i>Note that the synax of git config changed recently such that the option specifier ```--``` is no longer required in front of the git config command.
+If you encounter errors when executing the following commands, we recommend upgrading your git version to the latest available for your OS.</i>

 ```
 git config list --local